-In practice, in different recommendation methods the proximity usually has different meanings in value, such as the ratings on items given by users in matrix factorization-based method (Sec.~\ref{sec:SVD} gives details), the Pearson coefficient (PC) \cite{lee1988thirteen} between nodes in k-nearest neighbors-based method (Sec.~\ref{conventional_models} gives details), the allocated resources on items diffused from users in diffusion-based method (Sec.~\ref{conventional_models} gives details), and the probability of the occurrence of user-item interactions in the deep learning-based model (Sec.~\ref{DL-Bi} gives details).
-On the other hand, the proximity can even be meaningless in such as translation-based method (Sec.~\ref{Trans-section} gives details).
-For the sake of generality, this article further defines the proximity as a metric quantifying the relative magnitude of the similarity between nodal pairs.
-Note that the proximity sometimes is also named similarity.
+In different recommendation methods, the value of user-item proximity is generally entitled different practical meanings, like the ratings of items given by users by matrix factorization-based method (Sec.~\ref{sec:SVD} gives details), the Pearson coefficient (PC) \cite{lee1988thirteen} between nodes by k-nearest neighbors-based method (Sec.~\ref{conventional_models} gives details), the allocated resources on items diffused from users by diffusion-based method (Sec.~\ref{conventional_models} gives details) or the occurrence probability of user-item interactions by deep learning-based method (Sec.~\ref{DL-Bi} gives details).
+On the other hand, the value of user-item proximity could be meaningless, such as that in translation-based method (Sec.~\ref{Trans-section} gives details).
+Without loss of generality, this article generalizes the definition of proximity to be a metric, which can be used to quantify the relative magnitude of similarity between nodes in graph representations.
+Note that the term proximity also can be called similarity.